Passages · 1 Corinthians 13:1-13

 13:1 Though I speak with the tongues of men and of angels, and have not charity, I am become as sounding brass, or a tinkling cymbal.
 13:2 And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have not charity, I am nothing.
 13:3 And though I bestow all my goods to feed the poor, and though I give my body to be burned, and have not charity, it profiteth me nothing.
 13:4 Charity suffereth long, and is kind; charity envieth not; charity vaunteth not itself, is not puffed up, 13:5 Doth not behave itself unseemly, seeketh not her own, is not easily provoked, thinketh no evil; 13:6 Rejoiceth not in iniquity, but rejoiceth in the truth; 13:7 Beareth all things, believeth all things, hopeth all things, endureth all things.
 13:8 Charity never faileth: but whether there be prophecies, they shall fail; whether there be tongues, they shall cease; whether there be knowledge, it shall vanish away.
 13:9 For we know in part, and we prophesy in part.
 13:10 But when that which is perfect is come, then that which is in part shall be done away.
 13:11 When I was a child, I spake as a child, I understood as a child, I thought as a child: but when I became a man, I put away childish things.
 13:12 For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know even as also I am known.
 13:13 And now abideth faith, hope, charity, these three; but the greatest of these is charity.

-"Love" (seven times in thirteen verses) — agapē, a word the Greek Old Testament uses sparingly.
-In 13:4-7 it is the subject of fifteen verbs: is patient, is kind, does not envy, does not brag, bears, believes, hopes, endures.
-Love in this passage is not a feeling to be mustered; it acts.
-The description gives a reader a way to see where their own actions do not match — which is exactly what a fighting church needed.
+"Love" (seven times in thirteen verses) — agapē.
+In verses 4–7 it is the subject of fifteen verbs: is patient, is kind, does not envy, does not brag, bears, believes, hopes, endures.
+Love in this passage is not a feeling to be worked up.
+It acts.
+One of those verbs — "doesn't seek its own" — repeats the exact rule Paul used earlier to settle a different Corinthian fight (10:24), so the chapter is stitched into the letter's arguments, not floating above them.

-This is the context Derekh — Hebrew for “the way” — holds for every passage in all 66 books, and where it stops and asks what you see.
+Derekh — Hebrew for “the way” — brings this same depth to every passage in all 66 books, and always stops to ask what you see.

 Start your 7-day free trial →$7.99/month (early access) · cancel anytime